sa-tre/satre-specification/docs/source/contributing/walkthrough.md

 Below is a walkthrough of all the steps required to contribute via GitHub, from the very beginning.

-This walkthrough is designed to give you the critical path steps to contributing directly to the Specification repo.
+This walkthrough is designed to give you the critical path steps to contributing directly to the Specification repository.
 For a more broad, deeper introduction to GitHub, check out the Turing Way's [Introduction to GitHub Workshop](https://www.youtube.com/watch?v=Vcckl-2dASM), run at CarpentryCon22.

 1. Go to the [GitHub homepage](https://github.com/)